Ilha das Flores

 Climate And Weather

-Flores experiences a wet oceanic climate with annual precipitation exceeding 1,600 millimeters at sea level and considerably more at higher elevations, making it the wettest island in the Azores and supporting the luxuriant vegetation that gives the island its name.
+Flores experiences a wet oceanic climate with annual precipitation exceeding 1,600 millimeters at sea level and considerably more at higher elevations, making it one of the wettest islands in the Azores and supporting the luxuriant vegetation that gives the island its name.
 Temperatures are remarkably stable year-round, ranging from 13 degrees in winter to 22 degrees in summer, while persistent cloud cover, frequent fog at altitude, and regular rainfall create growing conditions that maintain the island's characteristic green appearance throughout the year.
-The island's exposed western position means it bears the full force of Atlantic storms during autumn and winter, with powerful winds and heavy seas sometimes isolating the island for days.
+[1]) The island's exposed western position means it bears the full force of Atlantic storms during autumn and winter, with powerful winds and heavy seas sometimes isolating the island for days.

 Human History